apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 with a low ingest rate, resulting in continual notification scanning by the 20 workers.
 While the test was running, `jstack` and `top` were used to inspect the tablet server.
-This inspection revealed that notification scans were all running in single thread which was using 100% of a single core.
+This inspection revealed that notification scans were all running in a single thread which was using 100% of a single core.
 This left all of the other cores free to process transactions.
 Further testing to see how this impacts throughput is needed.
 Observing the worker debug logs, all of them seemed to complete notification scans, quickly finding new work.